-PPE is recognized when it is probable that future economic henefits associated with the item will flow but the Company and the cost of the item can be measured reliably.
+PPE is recognized when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.

-PPE are stated at cost of acquisition (including incidental expenses), loss accumulated depreciation and accumulated impairment loss, it any
+PPE are stated at cost of acquisition (including incidental expenses), less accumulated depreciation and accumulated impairment loss, if any.

-Cost of an item of property, plant and equipment comprises its purchase price, including import duties and non-refondable purchase taxes, after deducting trade discounts and rebates, any directly attributable cost of bringing the item to its working condition for its intended use and estimated costs of dismantling and removing the item and restoring the site or, which it is located
+Cost of an item of property, plant and equipment comprises its purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates, any directly attributable cost of bringing the item to its working condition for its intended use and estimated costs of dismantling and removing the item and restoring the site on which it is located.

-Advances paid towards the acquisition of PPE outstanding at each balance sheet date are disclosed separately under other nun-financial assets.
+Advances paid towards the acquisition of PPE outstanding at each balance sheet date arc disclosed separately under other non-financial assets.
 Capital work in progress comprises the cost of PPE that are not ready for its intended use at the reporting date.
 Capital work-in-progress is stated at cost, net of impairment loss, if any.

-Subsequent expenditure related to the asset are added to its carrying amount or recognised as a separate asset only if it increases the tuture benefits of the existing asset, beyond its previously assessed standards of performance and cost can be measured rehably.
+Subsequent expenditure related to the asset are added to its carrying amount or recognised as a separate asset only if it increases the future benefits of the existing asset, beyond its previously assessed standards of performance and cost can be measured reliably.
 Other repairs and maintenance costs are expensed off as and when incurred.